-How did you get to be on the cover of Nirvana’s Nevermind?
+How did you get on the cover of Nirvana’s Nevermind?

 I think a really long time.
 I used to play water polo in high school, and I was on the swim team.
 So I’d say for at least 2-3 minutes because I am a little out of shape.

-When was the first time you realized you were on the cover and what was your reaction to it?
+When was the first time that you realized you were the “Nirvana Baby” and what was your reaction to being on the cover of an iconic album like Nevermind?

-What is the best and worst part of your claim to fame?
+What is the best and worst part of your claim to fame of being “The Nirvana Baby”?

 What is the question you hate being asked most?

-How did you get to be on the album cover?
-That is quite a frequent question, asked by many people.
+How did you get to be the Nirvana baby?
+That is a frequent question, that is asked by many people.

-[Note From Interviewer: Yes I asked that question too, but I had to, didn’t I?]
+[Note From Interviewer: Yes, I asked that question too in this interview, but I had to, didn’t I?]

-What do your friends and family think about your fame, does everyone know when they meet you who you are?
+What do your friends and family think about you being the Nirvana Baby?
+Does everyone already know who you are?

 Not all the time.
-Sometimes people won’t even know for a long time.
-After I make a new friend and we’ve been hanging out, then they’ll figure it out later on and it’s kind of funny to see their reaction.
-Most of the time people know, or I get introduced that way to people.
+Sometimes people won’t know I was the Nirvana baby for a long time.
+After I make a new friend, and we’ve been hanging out, then they’ll figure it out later on, and it’s kind of funny to see their reaction.
+Most of the time, people know, or I get introduced that way to people.

 What do you think of Nirvana’s music, and what kind of music do you listen to?